nadrane/blog/content/_posts/2018-09-16-hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators.md

 ### Hexo

 With Hexo, the speed of your static site will be completely coupled to your theme.
-Your theme might load tons of unnecessary javascript; it also might not use any.
+Your theme might load tons of unnecessary JavaScript; it also might not use any.

 The most important point here is that Hexo adds absolutely no overhead to your website.
 It introduces no additional dependencies into your built project.
-If you want a pure static site without any javascript, you can create that.
+If you want a pure static site without any JavaScript, you can create that.
 If you want no page to exceed 40kb, that's entirely doable.

 ### Gatsby

 Gatsby takes a much different approach.

-For starters, it introduces a javascript dependency into your web site, clocking in around 65kb.
+For starters, it introduces a JavaScript dependency into your web site, clocking in around 65kb.
 This dependency is larger than any single page on my original Hexo website!
-Fortunately, Gatsby websites will continue to work on browsers with javascript disabled.
+Fortunately, Gatsby websites will continue to work on browsers with JavaScript disabled.

 Gatsby either automatically or through plugins applies numerous performance tricks to every website.
 To explain a few: